 The Viazul bus service can get you around the island inexpensively in big, clean, air-conditioned (freezing!) buses – remember it’s a big island – and car rental is pretty expensive and should be booked in advance.
 There are private taxis in the old, cool ’50s cars, but it is illegal to be under the age of 12 in the back seat.

 Cuba for Kids – Availability of Baby/Toddler stuff:

-Even things like sand toys are best brought from home, if you want to avoid paying $20 for a bucket and shovel in the hotel gift shop.
+Even things like sand toys and other beach items are best brought from home, if you want to avoid paying $20 for a bucket and shovel in the hotel gift shop.
 My packing list (which I get teased mercilessly about) is based on our first trip to Cuba – so you can start from there and edit as needed.

 Cuba for Kids – Other Important Information:

 Power: Cuba is 110 volts/60Hz, but most hotels and resorts have 220 volts or both.
 Double check with your hotel in advance.

 Currency: The local currency is Cuban peso (CUP).
 The Convertible Peso has been discontinued and is not accepted anymore.

 US dollars are not accepted in cash anywhere in Cuba, while Canadian currency is widely accepted.

 At the hotels and resort areas payments are accepted only with Debit/Visa or Visa credit cards from non-US banks.
 Visitors who don’t have a credit card can purchase a pre-paid card in Cuba at the airport, exchange houses, and resort areas.